 I was baffled.
 As was Mars.
 Her chocolaty arm pressed to number two daughter’s vanilla skin made quite a contrast.
 I wish I had a picture.

 “Look at our arms!”
 Mars said.
 “How can you say I’m not brown?”

 Our daughter lifted her chin, blue eyes defiant.
-She was only four but she knew her mind and not even the truth would persuade her to change it.
+She was only four but she knew her mind and her own view of the truth was clear: